varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 My recent huge project was developing a library of CSS and JavaScript components for sharing this code across a lot of web services and mobile apps.
 In most cases such work brings up question about how to avoid blocking the processes.

 The library has its own flow, and obviously the new things can only appear in new versions.
-However I made my best to provide fast releases, and so the library has them 2-3 times a week, it is still understandable that the library customers sometimes cannot wait even an hour.
+Although I made my best to provide fast releases, and so the library has them 2-3 times a week, it is still understandable that the library customers sometimes cannot wait even an hour.